Egyptian Kahk el-Eid | Date Filled Shortbread Cookies

 Preparing the Dough

 Start by preparing the dough.
-Melt samna (clarified butter) over medium-low heat.
-While that melts, sift the flour through a strainer into a large bowl to remove any lumps.
-Once the samna is melted, pour it into the flour along with a pinch of salt and sugar.
+Sift the flour through a strainer into a large bowl to remove any lumps.

-Mix everything well—start with a spoon since the samna is very hot.
-After a few minutes, use your hands to fold and squeeze the dough.
-Continue this motion for about five minutes until the dough has a smooth and crumbly consistency.
+Add a pinch of salt, sugar, and vanillin powder, then continue mixing with the spoon until incorporated.
+After a few minutes, use your hands to fold and squeeze the dough, continuing this motion for about five minutes until the dough has a smooth and crumbly consistency.

 Activating the Yeast

 Warm up some milk over medium heat, stirring frequently.
-Be careful not to set the temperature too high to prevent it from overflowing.
-Once the milk is warm, save a little portion to the side.
+Be careful not to set the temperature too high to prevent it from boiling and overflowing.
+Once the milk is warm, save about ½ cup to the side.

-Cover the dough directly with plastic wrap and place a towel on top to keep it warm.
-Be careful not to place the towel directly on the dough, as it will absorb the samna.
-Let the dough rest for 45 minutes.
+Cover the dough directly with plastic wrap and place a towel on top to keep it warm, being careful not to let the towel touch the dough as it will absorb the clarified butter.
+Let the dough rest for at least 45 minutes.

-In Arabic, dates are called "belah".
-Make sure your dates are pitted before starting.
-Add them to a pot over medium heat along with samna and a little water.
+Make sure your dates are pitted before starting, then add them to a pot over medium heat along with clarified butter and a little water.
 Mash the dates as they soften, adding more water gradually to help with the texture.

-Once the dates are fully mashed, add vanillin and continue stirring until the mixture is smooth.
+Once the dates are fully mashed, add vanillin and continue mashing until the mixture is smooth.
 Let the filling cool to room temperature before using it.
-While kahk can be filled with walnuts, agameya, or dates, many agree that date-filled kahk is the best!

 Shaping and Filling the Cookies

-Now that the dough is ready, take a small piece and roll it into a ball.
-Flatten it slightly to form a pancake-like shape.
+Now that the dough is ready, take a small piece and roll it into a ball, then flatten it slightly to form a pancake-like shape.
 Place a small portion of the date filling in the center, then fold the sides over and roll it gently in your hands to seal it.

-To shape the cookies, use a baking crimper (monkosh in Arabic)—a special tool used to pinch the top of the dough, creating a decorative pattern.
+To shape the cookies, use a baking crimper—a special tool used to pinch the top of the dough, creating a decorative pattern.
 Do your best to avoid exposing the filling.

 Baking the Kahk